edonohue8/employee-organizer/README.md

 My first step was to create my database schema and seed files in MySql.
 My tables included department, role, and employee.

-Afterwards, I installed the required node packages and declare them in my JavaScript file.
+Afterwards, I installed the required node packages and declared them in my JavaScript file.
 I then created a connection to my database in MySql.

 Next, I set up my tables using console.table.
 Then, I worked on my prompt functionality utilizing inquirer.